infocoms/agile-week-resto/README.md

 ## About
- is a very useful web page that returns the best restaurants in a city of your choice, respecting one of the restaurants catagories in the dropdown menue.
+ FoodieFinder: is a very useful web page that returns the best restaurants in a city of your choice, respecting one of the restaurants catagories in the dropdown menue.

 ## Idea